 Marcus is a committed Christian.
 He has been a member of St James, Muswell Hill, London for the last seventeen years, where he has led a homegroup and been involved in children work for many years.
 Marcus joined the Board of Word Vision UK in March 2018 and is a member of the Policy & Programmes Committee and Organisational Effectiveness & Remuneration Committee.Read less

-Douglas joined the Board of World Vision UK in March 2017.
-He is Chair of the Finance, Audit and Risk Committee and a member of the Organisational Effectiveness and Remuneration Committee.Read less
+Anna joined the Board of World Vision in March 2019 and is a member of the Finance, Audit and Risk Committee and Organisational Effectiveness and Remuneration Committee.Read less

 He has a background in International development policy having been an adviser to the Shadow Secretary of State for International Development between 1999-2001.

-Mark joined the Board of World Vision UK in February 2012 and is a member of the Finance Audit and Risk Committee and Chair of the Board Development Committee.Read less
+Mark joined the Board of World Vision UK in February 2012 and serves as the Chair of the Board Development Committee and is also a member of the Finance Audit and Risk Committee.Read less

 David has been Rector of St Paul’s and St George’s Scottish Episcopal Church in Edinburgh since 2000, having joined the Church as Associate Rector in 1996.
 He was made an Honorary Canon in 2014.
 Before moving to Edinburgh, David worked as a curate in Solihull in Birmingham.